isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Tiny Saturn photographed with phone pressed to small telescope viewfinder at SCOB on 11/10/2024." src="/images/TinySaturn.jpg">
 </div>
-<p><em>Tiny Saturn taken with phone pressed to the small dome telescope viewfinder at Science Centre Observatory on 11 October 2024.</em>
+<p><em>Tiny Saturn taken with phone pressed to the small dome telescope viewfinder at Science Centre Observatory on 11 October 2024.
+Credit: Jacy Mok</em>
 <br>
 <br>What does it mean for people in the Little Red Dot to gaze up to the Red
 Planet and beyond in search of the stars?</p>